Granite Countertop Cost: A Buyer’s Clear and Concise Guide

 In the Philippines, most of the granite and marble slabs sold are 18 mm. to 20 mm. thick.
 However, we do not recommend using thinner pieces as they may compromise your kitchen countertop’s strength.

 Granites such as “Black Galaxy,” “Absolute Black,” and “Ubatuba” are highly dense that even stone sealers won’t penetrate their surface.
 As such, applying them only dulls the stones’ shine.
+These are usually black granites or the ones with a darker shade.

 For some other colors, however, regular sealing is a must.